 Let’s start off with something that is free and extremely easy to do.

-Limit your screen time at least 30 - 60 minutes before bed - This one should just be a given but we have such easy access to netflix, youtube, instagram, pinterest, you name it and there is a platform for us to glue our eyes to.
-I have tried to be a little more intentional with my nighttime routine, especially because I am heading back to work soon (or by the time you’re reading this I have already started back).
+Limit your screen time at least 30 - 60 minutes before bed - This one should just be a given but we have such easy access to Netflix, youtube, instagram, pinterest, and any other social media platform.
+You name it and there is a platform for us to glue our eyes to.
 Reducing my screen time helps immensely for a couple of reasons.
 The first is that I’m not aimlessly scrolling and my mind doesn’t have as much time to wander before bed.
-The exposure of blue light is terrible for our eyes.
-I find that reading the bible, reading a book or doing some journaling before bed allows my heart to settle before my slumber.
+The second is that exposure of blue light is terrible for our eyes.
+In order for our bodies to get into that sleepy state, it helps to reduce the amount of light we are seeing.
+I also find that reading the bible, reading a book or doing some journaling before bed allows my heart to settle before my slumber.

-Did someone say sleepy tea? - Being qualified in herbalism, herbs are my go-to for literally everything, including sleep.
+Did someone say sleepy tea? - As we know I am studying to become a clinical herbalist and naturally herbs are my go-to for literally everything, including sleep.
 They are such a gentle way to incorporate natural support for your bodies needs.
 My top 3 are chamomile, lavender and valerian root.

 Chamomile is known to have amazing sleep effects on the body.
 It contains an antioxidant called apigenin which actually binds to specific receptors in your brain that may help promote sleep.